 As of 2019, many of the UK’s biggest supermarkets are now pledging to stop stocking black plastic in their product range.
 This is great news for the environment and for your recycling conscience.
 Given how much damage these problem plastics are doing to oceans and the environment, millions of UK households are turning their backs on black plastic too.

 How can I dispose of black plastic?
-Can it be recycled?

 How can I help stop the problem of black plastic?

-Your money is worth more than you think to your local supermarket and retailer.
+- Your money is worth more than you think to your local supermarket and retailer.
 The more you show your opinion with your spending habits, the quicker these supermarkets will be forced to restock with alternatives to black plastic.

-You can also seek out alternatives to ready meals.
+- Seek out alternatives to ready meals.
 It can be much more cost-effective and just as easy to cook your own meals in big batches and freeze them in reusable containers.
 This way, you only need to worry about one big cooking session and then you’ve got food sorted for the rest of the week.

-Consider companies that deliver regular recipe boxes containing just the amount of ingredients you need for each dish.
+- Consider companies that deliver regular recipe boxes containing just the amount of ingredients you need for each dish.
 Some of these companies will even collect your used boxes afterwards and recycle them for you.